Remillard/VHDL-Mode/README.md

 * Paste as Declaration : `M-k s d`
 * Paste as Body : `M-k s b`
 * Paste as Call : `M-k s c`
+* Flatten parameters: `M-k s f` -- An interface clause with multiple names on one line is flattened into one name per line.

 **Commenting**